learnitmyway/learnitmyway/content/post/interview-questions.md

 ### Has there ever been a time where you have had to compromise quality to release software on time?

-TODO: I like to answer this question by describing a situation where I have knowingly introduced [tech debt](https://en.wikipedia.org/wiki/Technical_debt).
-This could be something simple like not adding a test because I had already spent an hour on it and wasn't able to make it work.
-Or it could be avoiding error handling because the feedback from users was obviously more important than not confusing the users.
-You could even admit to deliberately introducing obvious duplication in order to meet a deadline.
-I think it's also important to stress that compromising quality in the present results in slower delivery time in the future.
-Don't forget to mention that it always depends on the situation!
+You could start answering this question by emphasizing that it depends on the situation, how much quality you are willing to compromise.
+If the company's survival depends on the feature you are implementing, then it's probably not worth [refactoring] anything that slows down the feature you are currently working on.
+If it's a normal situation you might not decide not to finish writing a test after spending an hour on it.
+Either way, I think it's important to emphasise that compromising on quality makes software more difficult to change and ultimately slows down future feature work.

-TODO: One way you could answer this question is by describing a situation where you knowingly introduced [tech debt](https://en.wikipedia.org/wiki/Technical_debt).
-This could be something simple like not adding a test after spending an hour on it (and not getting anywhere).
-Another way you could answer this question is by describing a feature you implemented and skipped error handling.
-I think it's important to stress the consequences of compromising on quality.
-Don't forget to mention that it always depends on the situation!
+TODO:
 ### Tell me about a time you received (constructive) feedback from your supervisor/mentor/teacher/friend

 Alternative: What are you strengths/weaknesses?